Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Generalization

 Generalizing conditional outcomes requires to have access to all shifted prognostic covariates.

-\begin{theorem} Under the assumptions of Lemma~\ref{lemma:working-model-continuous-Y} or \ref{lemma:intrication_model}, for any causal measure, generalization of the conditional outcomes is possible if one has access to all shifted covariates of $X_{B\cup M}$, provided such a set satisfies the overlap assumption (Assumption~\ref{a:overlap}). \end{theorem}
+\begin{theorem} Consider an injective causal measure (Assumption~\ref{ass:injection_def_domain}).
+For all distributions $P_{\text{ S}}(X, Y^{(0)}, Y^{(1)})$ and $P_{\text{ T}}(X, Y^{(0)}, Y^{(1)})$ satisfying Assumption~\ref{a:overlap} (overlap assumption) and Assumption~\ref{a:transportability-wide}, generalization of the conditional outcomes is possible if one has access to all shifted covariates involved in the baseline and the treatment effect, that is $X_{(B\cup M)\cap Sh}$. \end{theorem}